 Kentucky Transportation Cabinet District 3

-The Public Works Department continues to work with the City’s Neighborhood & Community Services Department to provide better connections through Census Tract 112 in the west end of Bowling Green.
-Some of these improvements will be along portions of: North Lee Drive, Crewdson Drive, North Sunrise Drive, Woodway Street, Cove Drive, and Old Barren River Road.
-Final design was recently completed for these locations and the project is now moving into the property acquisition phase.
-Construction is scheduled to begin in early 2019.
-This sidewalk project coincides with a Transportation Improvement Program (TAP) grant awarded to the City in conjunction with the formerly established Greenways Commission (now the MPO Bicycle and Pedestrian Advisory Committee).
-Design is underway for various improvements on the West End that focus on safe pedestrian and bicycle routes.
-The project(s) would provide connections between existing downtown greenways facilities, key destinations in the West End, and would ultimately improve problematic intersection crossings.
+The Public Works Department continues to work with the City’s Neighborhood & Community Services Department to provide better pedestrian connections throughout town.
+Sidewalk will soon be constructed along Johnson Drive and Dennis Way.
+Additionally, a Transportation Improvement Program (TAP) grant awarded to the City in conjunction with the Greenways Commission that will provide pedestrian and bicycle connections between existing downtown greenways facilities, key destinations in the West End, and will ultimately improve problematic intersection crossings.
+Construction is set to begin as early as this winter.